Guidelines on managing rabies post-exposure

 Date of exposure

-- Risk assessment should be undertaken as soon as possible following exposure, so that PET, if required, can be started promptly.
+- Risk assessment should be undertaken as soon as reasonable following exposure, so that PET, if required, can be started promptly.
 The incubation period for rabies is typically 1–3 months, but may vary from <1 week to >2 years.
-Due to the potentially long incubation period for rabies there is no time limit for giving PET and all potential exposures should be risk assessed
+Due to the potentially long incubation period for rabies there is no time limit for giving PET and all potential exposures should be risk assessed.
+This will include knowing what the animal/country risk was at the time of the exposure

-- If the exposure is more than one year ago, human rabies immune globulin (HRIG) is not generally indicated and specialist advice should be sought from the PHE Rabies Service, Colindale
+- If the exposure is more than one year ago, human rabies immune globulin (HRIG) is not generally indicated and specialist advice should be sought from the RIgS team

-- The risk of rabies from terrestrial mammals according to geographical location (country, island and territory) is updated regularly.
-This information is incorporated into the Rabies PET form, the most recent version of which can be found on the PHE website
+- The combined risk of rabies from terrestrial mammals according to geographical location (country, island and territory) and animal exposure is updated regularly.
+This information is incorporated into the Rabies PET form and the most recent version of the combined country/animal risks can be found on the PHE website

 - The assessment of exposure needs to take into account the risk of direct physical contact with saliva, neural tissue and other body fluids.
 The assessment will be different for terrestrial mammals and bats